 Height gain today:1085m

-This day was very strenuous with no water all the way.
+This day was very strenuous with no water at all.

 And you have a sudden height gain of 1100m in just 4km.